Long-Term Residency F-2 Visa Point System

 To find out more, E-series visa holders can contact immigration directly at (02)1345.
 The program went into effect on 01 February 2010 with an update in September 2011.

-NOTE: You must be using Internet Explorer in order to access all Korean Government websites.
+NOTE: You may have to use Internet Explorer to access some Korean Government websites.

-The Hi-Korea weblink is: http://www.hikorea.go.kr/pt/index.html.
+Hi-Korea http://www.hikorea.go.kr/pt/index.html.
 On their homepage, click on Announcements (right-most option of dark blue header ), then click on Notices (left-most menu item).

 K4E Editor: Korea4Expats.com tries to ensure that the information we provide is accurate and complete, so should you notice any errors or omissions in the content above please contact us at email@example.com.
 Source of above information: www.immigration.go.kr ⇨ Information ⇨ News Release ⇨ No. 67